Strategic planning: Overview

 Strategic planning is a process and thus has inputs, activities, outputs and outcomes.
 This process, like all processes, has constraints.
 It may be formal or informal and is typically iterative, with feedback loops throughout the process.
 Some elements of the process may be continuous and others may be executed as discrete projects with a definitive start and end during a period.
-Strategic planning provides inputs for strategic thinking, which guides the actual strategy formation.
+Strategic planning provides inputs for strategic thinking: these are best seen as distinct but complementary activities.
+Strategic thinking guides the actual strategy formation.
 Typical strategic planning efforts include the evaluation of the organization's mission and strategic issues to strengthen current practices and determine the need for new programming.
 The end result is the organization's strategy, including a diagnosis of the environment and competitive situation, a guiding policy on what the organization intends to accomplish, and key initiatives or action plans for achieving the guiding policy.

 Michael Porter wrote in 1980 that formulation of competitive strategy includes consideration of four key elements: